Dissolving the myth: Facebook groups are not brand communities

-Once it was found out, what value brand communities can contribute to the brand development and success, “community” became a big buzzword in the digital marketing world.
-Not too long time ago social media channels such as Facebook, Twitter, Google+ and many others took over the online space for people to interact, share their knowledge, opinions and other content as well as to collaborate and learn from each other.
-Now the history is repeating itself, but in a reverse: forums and online communities are taking over the online space and prove to be more valuable for companies and businesses than ever.
-So why is it happening?
+Once the value that brand communities can contribute to brand development and success was realized, “community” became a big buzzword in the digital marketing world.
+Not too long ago, social media channels such as Facebook, Twitter, Google+ and many others took over the online space for people to interact, share their knowledge, opinions and other content, as well as to collaborate and learn from each other.
+Now history is repeating itself, but in reverse; forums and online communities are taking over the online space and proving to be more valuable for companies and businesses than ever.
+So why is this happening?

 First of all, everyone is on Facebook nowadays – private persons, celebrities, big companies, small- and mid-enterprises, freelancers and self-employed professionals.
-With the changes to the Facebook algorithm regarding the ads exposure and the feed preferences towards friends and groups, it is getting more and more difficult for companies to reach their exact target groups.
+With the changes to the Facebook algorithm regarding ads exposure and feed preferences towards friends and groups, it is getting more and more difficult for companies to reach their exact target groups.
 Furthermore, according to the study conducted by the Pew Research Centre in September 2018, there has been a big shift in the behavior of Facebook users.
-In year 2017, 42% took an active break from Facebook, whereas 74% of the users have adjusted their privacy settings, reduced the amount of time they spend on Facebook or even deleted the app from the phone.
+In 2017, 42% took an active break from Facebook, whereas 74% of the users have adjusted their privacy settings, reduced the amount of time they spend on Facebook or even deleted the app from their phones.

 Communication vs. Sales

-The reason, why Facebook decided to change the algorithm, was the realization that paid ads were taking over the entire feed.
+The reason why Facebook decided to change the algorithm was the realization that paid ads were taking over the entire feed.
 At the same time another process was noted, namely the uprising and popularity of groups.
 So officially the groups were made into communities.
-However, the advertisement in the feed did not disappear completely – it was moved into the groups, and according to Digiday UK, Facebook groups were actively pitched to advertisers since then.
-Therefore, the whole idea of making users to co-creators and influencers instead of consumers simply failed.
-The power is basically centralized, because even though the members feel the ownership for the content, there are still strict rules and regulations on the content and the main organization and exposure to advertisement is run by the brand or company itself.
+However, the advertisements in the feed did not disappear completely – they were moved into the groups and, according to Digiday UK, Facebook groups have been actively pitched to advertisers since then.
+Therefore, the whole idea of turning users to co-creators and influencers instead of consumers simply failed.
+The power is basically centralized, because even though the members feel ownership for the content, there are still strict rules and regulations on the content, and the main organization and exposure to advertisement is run by the brand or company itself.

 Monologue vs. Dialogue